ipfs/specs/src/architecture/unixfs.md

 implementations return symlink objects and fail if a consumer tries to follow them through.

-Following the POSIX specification over the current UnixFS path context is probably fine.
+Symlink path resolution SHOULD follow the POSIX specification, over the current UnixFS path context, as much as is applicable.

 #### `HAMTDirectory`